-Terrorism is a global threat.
+International terrorism remains a serious threat to British nationals living or travelling overseas.
 Attacks can occur anywhere in the world, usually with little or no warning.
-Terrorist attacks abroad have targeted western nationals, including British travellers and expatriates.
+Terrorist attacks abroad will continue to target western interests, including British tourists, travellers and expatriates.

 There is considered to be a heightened threat of terrorist attack globally against UK interests and British nationals from groups or individuals motivated by the conflict in Iraq and Syria.

 The aim of Foreign and Commonwealth Office (FCO) Travel Advice is to provide a source of information and advice about foreign travel – including terrorism and other risks you may face overseas – so that you can make better-informed decisions about your own travel.
 The FCO doesn’t advise against travel everywhere that terrorists operate.

 The FCO constantly reviews the threat to British nationals from international terrorism using all of the resources and information available, including information gathered by the intelligence services.
 There may sometimes be constraints on the extent to which intelligence can be reflected in public information.